pegli/event-hub/tech.md

 be written in a scripting language appropriate to the task.
 For example, an "export to Eventbrite" process might be implemented in Python using their [client library](http://developer.eventbrite.com/doc/#libraries).

+If freeform search is required for the Hub, we will use the [CouchDB-Lucene](https://github.com/rnewson/couchdb-lucene) application for text indexing and searching.

 Data Model
 ==========